hexagontk/hexagon/.github/pull_request_template.md

 - If the PR refers to an issue, it should be referenced with the Github format (*#ID*).
 - The PR is done to the `develop` branch.
 - The code pass all PR checks.
+- All public members are documented using Dokka.
+- The code follow the Kotlin Coding Conventions.
+With the exception of final brace position in `else`, `catch` and `finally` (in its own line).

 -->